Tokyo International Film Festival

 The Tokyo International Film Festival (東京国際映画祭, Tōkyōkokusaieigasai) is a film festival established in 1985.
 The event was held biennially from 1985 to 1991 and annually thereafter.
 According to the FIAPF, it is one of Asia's competitive film festivals and the second largest film festival in Asia behind the Shanghai International Film Festival, as well as the only Japanese festival accredited by the FIAPF.

 The awards handed out during the festival have changed throughout its existence, but the Tokyo Grand Prix, handed to the best film, has stayed as the top award.
 Other awards that have been given regularly include the Special Jury Award and awards for best actor, best actress and best director.

 In recent years, the festival's main events have been held over one week in late October, at the Roppongi Hills development.
 Events include open-air screenings, voice-over screenings, and appearances by actors, as well as seminars and symposiums related to the film market.
+Takeo Hisamatsu was appointed festival director effective April 14, 2026.
+He took over from Hiroyasu Ando, who served from 2019 till April 2026.